Zer0-bit/gaggiuino/profiles/README.md

-## Creating a profile:
+## Sharing your profile:

 > [!WARNING]
 > Builds **before 2025-03-31** don't strip the **profile ID** from the json when exporting - the ID is system specific and might clash with other people's IDs.
-Before sharing, update to latest build (recommended) or manually strip the profile ID.
+Update to latest build (recommended) or manually strip the profile ID before sharing.

 The profile name must be the same in 3 locations so the profile is properly linked to the description (see image):
 - `profile name`.json ( the name of the json file )